FCS Newsletter October 12, 2020

 Help more North Carolinians receive $335 in coronavirus relief by sharing the word about the October 15th application deadline.

-Go the Department of Revenue website for details or to apply.
+Visit the Department of Revenue website for more information.

 Maintain, Don’t Gain This Holiday Season

 This holiday season, the only thing that should be “stuffed” is the turkey.
 Many Americans gain between 1 and 5 pounds each holiday season.
 While it might not sound like much, most people never manage to lose those extra pounds.You are invited to join the 14th annual Eat Smart, Move More, Maintain, don’t gain!
 Holiday Challenge.
 Rather than focusing on trying to lose weight, this FREE seven-week challenge provides you with strategies and resources to help maintain your weight throughout the holiday season.

 Last year, more than 40,600 people from around the world participated.
 Now it’s time for the 2020 Holiday Challenge!
 The 2020 Holiday Challenge: November 16 – December 31 Registration does not close and you may sign-up at any time.